pratapaprasanna/nomad/README.md

   - User upon logging to nomad should be able to visit the list of most visited and least visited places

       - Initially we can publish from the governments regular tourist sites.
-Moving forward we can update based on the user's activity
+Moving forward we can update based on the nomad users activities

 #### Expereince Module
    - Nomad should allow users to share their experiences which can include